• Home

 The Withey

 The Withey has been provided as a recreation area for Hookwood.
-This piece of land in the centre of Hookwood was acquired in 1987 and landscaped by the John Bristow and Thomas Mason Trust (JB&TMT).
-It is leased to the Parish Council which has responsibility for its maintenance.
-In 2005 the Trust paid for new fencing and gates.
+This piece of land in the centre of Hookwood was acquired in 1987 and landscaped by the Trust; it is leased to the Parish Council which has responsibility for its maintenance.
+Grants of over £100,000, including the original purchase cost, have been provided by the Trust in relation to various costs.

 Hookwood Memorial Hall, Hookwood, St Nicholas Church, Charlwood, Grants towards building the hall, from The John Bristow and Thomas Mason Trust (JB&TMT)